Where in Mykonos Greece was Shirley Valentine filmed?

 For the diehard fans who want to know where in Mykonos Greece was Shirley Valentine filmed and how to frequent those areas, this is certainly one to read…

 Otherwise known as the ‘Shirley Valentine’ beach, this is where actress Pauline Collins sits and admires the view near the end of the movie, realizing that her dream is not over yet, calmly awaiting the arrival of her furious husband Joe as she continues to gaze into the setting sun.

 Most fans see this scene as one of the most memorable in the film, given that it is a breakthrough moment where Shirley is finally able to rid herself of the demons that have been keeping her in her rut – she finally realizes that life has more to offer, outside of Costa and Mykonos.

-She states ‘I have allowed myself to live a little life, when there was so much more’.
+‘I have allowed myself to live a little life when there was so much more’.

 So, this is where most people want to travel to when they think of where in Mykonos, Greece was Shirley Valentine filmed.

-Unlike the calm serenity that seems to wash over it in the dying scenes of the film, the area is now populated with tourists and seaside restaurants.
+Unlike the calm serenity that seems to wash over it in the dying scenes of the film, the area is now populated with tourists looking for things to do in Mykonos.

 From tapas bars to fun areas of water and beach sports, there is a sense of modernization that has blossomed since the days of the late eighties.

-The beach however remains a historical landmark to fans of the film.
+The Ornos beach, however, remains a historical landmark to fans of the film.